Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Oregon

 Definitions

-'Plan of care' means a written plan for a substance-affected infant and the infant's family, focused on meeting health needs and substance disorder treatment needs and developed in collaboration with the family, the health-care provider, community agencies, and the child welfare agency, when appropriate.
+'Plan of care' means a written plan for an infant with prenatal substance exposure and the infant's family, focused on meeting health needs and substance use disorder treatment needs and developed in collaboration with the family, the health-care provider, community agencies, and the Department of Human Services when appropriate.

-'Substance-affected infant' means an infant, regardless of whether abuse is suspected, for whom prenatal substance exposure is indicated at birth and subsequent assessment by a health-care provider identifies signs of substance withdrawal; a fetal alcohol spectrum disorder (FASD) diagnosis; or detectable physical, developmental, cognitive, or emotional delay or harm that is associated with prenatal substance exposure.
-Prenatal substance exposure is determined by a positive toxicology screen from the infant or the mother at delivery or credible information the mother had an active untreated substance use disorder, during the pregnancy or at the time of birth.
+In policy 'Substance-affected infant' means an infant, regardless of whether abuse is suspected, for whom prenatal substance exposure is indicated at birth and subsequent assessment by a health-care provider identifies signs of substance withdrawal; a fetal alcohol spectrum disorder (FASD) diagnosis; or detectable physical, developmental, cognitive, or emotional delay or harm that is associated with prenatal substance exposure.

 Notification/Reporting Requirements